Background and Inspiration

 I moved to Lancashire in 1997 and have loved being in such close proximity to Morecambe Bay, the Lake District and the Bowland Fells.
 I have regularly visited the Scottish islands of Mull, Harris and Lewis and more recently, Connemara and Mayo in the Republic of Ireland.
 There is an historical link for artists with the south of France and I enjoy visiting the region for its flora, topography, light and climate.
 On location I am constantly researching; walking and cycling around, taking photographs and sketching in new and exciting settings.

-My paintings are in private collections across the UK, France and Sweden, probably elsewhere in the world.
+My paintings are in private collections across the UK, France and Sweden.

 Paintings of landscape and nature, both wild and cultivated. using oils. wax-oil pastels and watercolour.
 Occasionally I work on original limited edition collagraph printmaking projects in modest print runs.